-10. Fair Value Measurement
+11. Fair Value Measurement

 The Company measures and records in the accompanying consolidated financial statements certain liabilities at fair value on a recurring basis.
 Authoritative guidance issued by the FASB establishes a fair value hierarchy for those instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and the Company's assumptions (unobservable inputs).
+On January 1, 2012, the Company adopted Accounting Standards Update 2011-04, Fair Value Measurement: Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IRFS, which amended FASB ASC Topic 820, Fair Value Measurement.
+Adoption of the disclosure requirements did not have a material impact on our financial position or results of operations.
 The hierarchy consists of three levels:

-- Level 1 Quoted market prices in active markets for identical assets or liabilities; - Level 2 Inputs other than Level 1 inputs that are either directly or indirectly observable; and - Level 3 Unobservable inputs developed using estimates and assumptions developed by the Company, which reflect those that a market participant would use.
+- Level 1 Quoted market prices in active markets for identical assets or liabilities; - Level 2 Inputs other than Level 1 inputs that are either directly or indirectly observable; and

+Level 3 Unobservable inputs developed using estimates and assumptions developed by the Company, which reflect those that a market participant would use.

-As of December 31, 2011 and September 30, 2011, the Company had no Level 1 or Level 2 assets or liabilities.
-As of December 31, 2011 and September 30, 2011, the Company's \$3,162,000 liability for the earn-out related to the Network International acquisition, the Company's \$6,989,000 liability for the earn-out related to the TruckCenter.com acquisition, and, for December 31, 2011the \$8,185,000 liability for the earn-out related to the Jacobs Trading acquisition are the only liabilities measured at fair value on a recurring basis and are classified as Level 3 within the fair value hierarchy.
-The changes in liabilities measured at fair value for which the Company has used Level 3 inputs to determine fair value for the year ended September 30, 2011 and the three months ended December 31, 2011 are as follows (\$ in thousands):
+As of March 31, 2012 and September 30, 2011, the Company had no Level 1 or Level 2 assets or liabilities that were recorded at fair value on a recurring basis.
+As of September 30, 2011, the Company's \$3,162,000 liability for the earn-out related to the Network International acquisition and the Company's \$6,989,000 liability for the earn-out related to the TruckCenter.com acquisition, and for March 31, 2012 the \$8,185,000 liability for the earn-out related to the Jacobs Trading acquisition are the only liabilities measured at fair value on a recurring basis and are classified as Level 3 within the fair value hierarchy.
+The changes in liabilities measured at fair value for which the Company has used Level 3 inputs to determine fair value for the year ended September 30, 2011 and the six months ended March 31, 2012 are as follows (\$ in thousands):

 Level 3 iabilities

 Balance at September 30, 2010 \$ 2,805

 Acquisition contingent consideration 11,684

 Purchases and issuances

 Settlements (4,338)

-Unrealized gains (losses), net
+Unrealized (gains)/losses, net

 Balance at September 30, 2011 10,151

-Acquisition contingent consideration 8,185
+Acquisition contingent consideration 8,227

 Purchases and issuances

-Sales and settlements
+Settlements (3,162)

-Unrealized gains (losses), net
+Unrealized (gains)/losses, net (6,989)

-Balance at December 31, 2011 \$ 18,336
+Balance at March 31, 2012 \$ 8,227

 When valuing its Level 3 liability, the Company gives consideration to operating results, financial condition, economic and/or market events, and other pertinent information that would impact its estimate of the expected earn-out payment.
 The valuation procedures are primarily based on management's projection of EBITDA for the acquired businesses and applying a discount to the expected earn out payments to estimate fair value.
+Discount rates range from 2.0% to 9.7% and are based on the Company's cost of borrowing.
+Given the short-term nature of the earn-out periods, changes in the discount rate are not expected to have a material impact on the fair value of these liabilities.
 Because of the inherent uncertainty, this estimated value may differ significantly from the value that would have been used had a ready market for the liability existed, and it is reasonably possible that the difference could be material.
+Changes in fair value of the Company's Level 3 liabilities are recorded in Acquisition Costs in the consolidated statements of Operations.
+There were no changes in unrealized (gains)/losses included in earnings related to financial liabilities still held as of March 31, 2012.